Jessie-You-97/Jessie-You-97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year computer science master's student at Georgia Tech, with a strong academic foundation in bioinformatics and medical research.
 Before pursuing computer science, I earned a Master’s degree in Bioinformatics from the MD Anderson Cancer Center and an M.B.B.S. degree (equivalent to an M.D.) from Tongji University.
 My research is broadly focused on the intersection of bioinformatics, AI/ML in the medical domain, with a particular emphasis on cancer genomics and cardiovascular disease.
-I am especially interested in the applications of LLM in medicine, exploring how advanced computational tools can improve diagnostics, treatments, and patient outcomes.
+I am also interested in the applications of LLM in medicine, exploring how advanced computational tools can improve diagnostics, treatments, and patient outcomes.

 I have published 5 papers in biomedical research.
 You can explore my full list of publications on [Google Scholar](https://scholar.google.com/citations?user=-CBGDcUAAAAJ&hl=en).
-In addition, I have several AI/ML conference papers currently under review at AAAI and WSDM.
+In addition, I have several co-author AI/ML conference papers currently under review at AAAI and WSDM.